 - Voila!
 Done.

-This rack fits most standard-size essential oil bottles (DoTerra, Young Living, etc).
+This rack fits most standard-size essential oil bottles.
 Before selecting your dowel size, however, I suggest measuring your spice rack shelf and then choosing a dowel width that would leave enough room for the width of the bottles.